-Cases in Ukrainian language mean that the ending of nouns, adjectives and other words associated with those nouns change.
+Cases in the Ukrainian language mean that the ending of nouns, adjectives, and other words associated with those nouns change.
 If you have not been introduced to this concept yet, you have been learning words and phrases in their isolated pure forms.

 Україна, Україно, України…

 As you go deeper into learning Ukrainian, you will start seeing words that you think you know, but that for some reason look different.